Diplomatic history of Australia: Vietnam War

 When communist North Vietnam infiltrated South Vietnam, the Western Bloc viewed it as a fundamental step in what could result in the communist subjugation of the democratic world.
 In a country gripped by this fear, the government's defence policy was dominated by the idea of "forward defence", in which Australia would seek to prevent the Communist "thrust into South-East Asia".
 The committal of troops to the Vietnam War was viewed as an attempt by the Menzies Government to strengthen the alliance with the USA following Great Britain's withdrawal "east of Suez".

-With his arrival in October 1966, Lyndon Baines Johnson became the first US President to visit Australia.
+With his arrival in October 1966, Lyndon Baines Johnson became the first US president to visit Australia.
 The visit came in the light of increasing international criticism over the war in Vietnam.
 The majority of Australians seemed to support the war, obvious from the return of the Liberal/Country Party in late 1966.
-Many Australians were however protesting against the war.
+A number of Australians were however protesting against the war.
 They wondered why we had followed the United States into a war that they thought had nothing to do with them and were concerned at our apt readiness to fall in line with American foreign policy.
 The slogan used by Harold Holt - "All the way with L.B.J." - directly demonstrates this partnership which perhaps could be considered rather inequitable and profitable for the US.
 They were tired of military solutions and "power politics", and as one Labor politician said, "tired of anti-communism as a substitute for common sense."
 By 1970, the anti-war sentiment in the society had exploded into huge rallies, church services and candlelight processions.
 The moratorium movement represented a great range of people's opinions, from young political radicals to people who would not normally challenge government decisions and from mothers of conscripted men to prominent politicians, writers, academics, artists and church leaders.

 The intensity of conflict in Australia over this issue contributed to the 1972 election of the first Labor government in 23 years.
-The new Prime Minister, Gough Whitlam immediately abolished conscription and withdrew troops from Vietnam.
-The US Signed a peace treaty for Vietnam in 1973, after withdrawing all of its troops in 1972.
+The new prime minister, Gough Whitlam immediately abolished conscription and withdrew troops from Vietnam.
+The US signed a peace treaty for Vietnam in 1973, after withdrawing all of its troops in 1972.
 South Vietnam, however, was invaded and overwhelmed by North Vietnam in 1975.